wujastyk/sushrutaproject/start.md

 ## 3 [Śārīrasthāna](https://saktumiva.org/wiki/wujastyk/susrutasamhita/03-su.sa/provisional-edition_sarirasthana)

+Based on witnesses N, and H.
 Witness K is not available for this adhyāya.
+Witness N is not available after 3.2.35.
+Witness N ends at this point.

 |                                                              |                                                              |                                                              |                                                              |                                                              |                                                              |                                                              |                                                              |                                                              |                                                              |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |